How to Recognize A Narcissistic Parent | 13 Common Signs

 11) She Lashes Out on You for Setting Boundaries

-Every time you try to set healthy boundaries, your toxic mother starts playing a victim.
+Every time you try to set healthy boundaries, your toxic mother starts playing the victim.
 She may be crying, yelling, and accusing you of being insensitive or cruel for not returning her calls.

 12) She is Never Happy for You